jeffThompson/CreativeProgramming2/Resources/CreatingGithubRepositories.md

     ![Alt text for the screenshot](https://www.github.com/url/to/a/screenshot/in/your/repo)

-    # REPO NAME
+    # PROJECT NAME
-    A paragraph explaining the project, what it does, etc.
+    A paragraph or two explaining the project, what it does, etc

-    ### INSTRUCTIONS
+    ### INSTRUCTIONS, ETC
-    Optionally, include sections like instructions to run the piece, install diagrams, required code libraries, etc.
+    Optionally, include sections like instructions to run the piece, install diagrams, required code libraries, etc

 You can edit Markdown files in any text editor or directly on the Github website, which gives a nice realtime preview and is great for beginners.
 Remember that your repo is the public-facing version of your project: spell-check your work and take time to make everything look nice, it counts for a lot!